zantuaw09/Python-1st-Project/README.md

 A Python compiler software is also needed to run this program.
 More detailed information instructing the uses of this program will be added as the game is updated.

-The file itself containign the game is under the folder "Pygame
+To play the game, open the folder "ReShelved Project" in this repository.
+The Python file labeled "Reshelved Pygame" is the file to be run.